Is Working Remotely In Thailand Possible In 2023?

 This is where Skype comes in handy, you can get given a permanent local phone number from a choice of countries, and then make a receive calls using the monthly allowance in the chosen subscription.
 If you choose a London-based number clients will never know you’re in Thailand.
 You won’t risk making them feel jealous!
 To find out more, visit Microsoft and search for Skype.

-Thailand is an exotic destination, which caters to most remote workers perfectly.
+For people who can work from their laptop in any location, Thailand is worth considering!
+It’s an exotic destination, which caters to most remote workers perfectly.
 This is due to many factors such as great internet, healthier lifestyles, relatively lower cost of living and access to vacation destinations.
 This type of lifestyle contributes to creating the ideal remote working environment.

-Working in Thailand is possible, especially in 2022/2023.
-But to ensure that you are legally working in Thailand, our recommendation would be to apply for the correct type of visa.
+Working in Thailand is possible, especially in 2023/2024.
+But to ensure that you are legally working in Thailand, we recommend applying for the correct type of visa.